dqops/dqo/docs/examples/data-accuracy/integrity-check-between-columns-in-different-tables.md

                 min_percent: 95.0
 ```

-## Running the checks in the example and evaluating the results using DQOps Shell
+## Run the checks in the example using the DQOps Shell
-A detailed explanation of [how to run the example is described here](../index.md#running-the-use-cases).
+A detailed explanation of [how to start DQOps platform and run the example is described here](../index.md#running-the-use-cases).

 To execute the check prepared in the example, run the following command in DQOps Shell: